jastakhova/seagrass/README.md

 Base functionality:

- * Metrics tab, Members page : Out of battery > does nothing.
  * Refresh for all metrics pages
  * Error callback for all http requests
  * Scrolling at pattern page and probably others